base10/pomodori/doc/notes.md

     - Based on Steven's notes at work about using ActiveRecord vs. Sequel and prevalence of use.
 - What would make Notifier better as a base class vs. module?
     - Might await moving that around based on POODR reading

+## 2014-01-07

+- Added issue-23, although I think depending on how I structure reporting, I can avoid it.
+- Looking at the [Sequel README](http://sequel.jeremyevans.net/rdoc/files/README_rdoc.html) and DateTime's available methods, implemented issue-13